alpyen/fpga-mediaplayer/docs/notes.md

   - Kept it gray for now since the intermediate files are smaller and will process faster.
 - Control/AudioVideoDriver _done signal
   - It is combinational now, is this dangerous?
 The signal can only change when the state changes so it should work fine.
 No need to register, right?
+- Check if the difference from the expected i2s clock and the actual datasheet clock results in the audio being player slower or faster.